JDvorak/Matilda.js/README.md

 ## Project Maturity

 This project is in pre-alpha.
-This is __not__ yet a production library.
-Expect the interface to change drastically from week to week, and the functionality and performance to flucuate.
+This is __not__ a production library.
+Expect the interface to change drastically from week to week, and the functionality and performance to flucuate wildly.
 Your code __will__ break as this project progresses.
+Proceed at your own risk.

 ## Dependencies
 This is a standalone library.